mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

     telemetry.clients_last_seen )
 SELECT
   retention.day_13.metric_date,

+  -- 1-Week Retention matching GUD.
   SAFE_DIVIDE(
     COUNTIF(retention.day_13.active_in_week_1),
     COUNTIF(retention.day_13.active_in_week_0)
   ) AS retention_1_week,

+  -- 1-Week New Profile Retention matching GUD.
   SAFE_DIVIDE(
     COUNTIF(is_new_profile AND retention.day_13.active_in_week_1),
     COUNTIF(is_new_profile)
   ) AS retention_1_week_new_profile,

+  -- A more restrictive 1-Week Retention definition that considers only clients -- active on day 0 rather than clients active on any day in week 0.
+  SAFE_DIVIDE(
+    COUNTIF(retention.day_13.active_in_week_1),
+    COUNTIF(retention.day_13.active_on_metric_date)
+  ) AS retention_1_week_active_on_day_0,

 FROM
   base
 GROUP BY